pism/pism/examples/searise-antarctica/README.md

 Getting and preprocessing the data
 ---------

-To use, first we download the data and do the preprocessing by calling one script.
+First download the data and do the preprocessing by calling the `preprocess.sh` script.
 The downloaded files `Antarctica_5km_dev1.0.nc` (105 MB) and `ANT_climate_forcing_2004_2098_v3.nc` (1.1 GB) are described at
 <http://websrv.cs.umt.edu/isis/index.php/Present_Day_Antarctica>.
-This step downloads with `wget` and uses NCO to preprocess to PISM-ready
+This script downloads with `wget` and uses NCO to preprocess to PISM-ready
 condition:

     $ ./preprocess.sh